JoeZhao527/capstoneproject-comp3900-h13a-pass/README.md

 ```
 python3 -m flask run
 ```
-or if address 5000 is being used, use the other ports
+or if port 5000 is being used, use the other ports
 eg:
 ```
 flask run -p 5001